mykyta-kovalenko/AIE_MK/15_A2A_LangGraph/README.md

 Build a LangGraph Graph to "use" your application.

 Do this by creating a Simple Agent that can make API calls to the 🤖Agent Node above through the A2A protocol.

 ### ❓ Question #1:

 What are the core components of an `AgentCard`?

+#### Answer

+- Basic info like `name`, `description`, `url`, and `version`
+- Input/output modes that define what content types the agent can handle
+- `capabilities` that specify features like streaming and push notifications
+- `skills` a list of what the agent can actually do, with each skill having an ID, name, description, tags, and examples

+The skills section seems really important because it tells other agents exactly what this agent is good at and how to use it.

 ### ❓ Question #2:

 Why is A2A (and other such protocols) important in your own words?

+#### Answer

+I think A2A protocols are important because they solve a real problem we're starting to see with AI systems.
+Right now, most AI agents are isolated meaning they can't easily work together or share capabilities.

+With A2A, we can have specialized agents that are really good at specific things (like one that's great at searching papers, another that's good at analyzing documents) and they can actually collaborate.

+The protocol also includes quality checks (like the helpfulness evaluation we implemented) which I think is crucial for production systems.
+We want to make sure agents are giving good responses before they pass information to other agents or users.

+Plus, from a practical standpoint, it makes systems more maintainable.
+Instead of trying to build one massive agent that does everything, we can build smaller, focused agents that are easier to debug and improve.

 ### 🚧 Advanced Build: